Simbamon/Azure_ML/README.md

 ### Prerequisites
 - Microsoft Azure account
-- Azure Machine Learning Studio workspace
-- Data (e.g. tabular data like csv) to preprocess and train model
+- Data (e.g. csv or parquet) to preprocess and train model

 ### Installation
 Refer to the steps below to set up the necessary services in Microsoft Azure to get started with Azure Machine Learning Studio (the list contains 2 options):